-To run, debug or cover a single test or all tests in a test class, click on the action indicator next to it or set the caret on the test /test class and press Alt+Enter.
+To run, debug, or cover a single test or all tests in a test class, click the action indicator next to it or set the caret at the test /test class and press Alt+Enter.
 In the action list, choose Run / Debug or Cover for a test or Run All/Debug All or Cover All for a test class.

-- Alternatively, you can use the Run Unit Tests / Debug Unit Tests or Cover Unit Tests commands, which are available in the main menu ( ), in the context menu, or with Ctrl+U, R / Ctrl+U, D shortcuts correspondingly.
+Alternatively, you can use the Run Unit Tests Ctrl+;, R / Debug Unit Tests Ctrl+;, D or Cover Unit Tests commands, which are also available in the main menu ( ) and in the context menu.
 These commands work differently depending on the caret position or selection in the editor:

 To run all tests in the current file, either select all or set the caret outside test classes.

-Whatever way you choose to run, debug or cover tests, you will see the execution progress, results, and output in the Unit Tests window.
-If there is an open unit test session, the executed tests are added in this session.
+Whatever way you choose to run, debug, or cover tests, you will see the execution progress, results, and output in the Unit Tests window.
+If there is an open unit test session, the executed tests are added to that session.
 If there are no test sessions or the existing ones are locked, then a new tests session is created.